 By defining the mobility industry and its significant impact on the state’s economy, we can better understand and harness its potential to create solutions to congestion, emissions, safety, and equity.

-“The continuous transformation of automotive to a new mobility industry is an economic benefit to individual Michiganders, our region, and the state.
+“The continuous transformation of automotive to a new mobility industry is an economic benefit to individual Michiganders, our Region, and the state.
 Michigan must position itself to capitalize on the economic opportunity of mobility and lead with technology that solves global issues.
 We must utilize the auto industry as a platform for diversification, with mobility leading to an expansion of data science, robotics, artificial intelligence, and automation that positions Michigan for sustained economic growth.”

--Glenn Stevens Jr., Executive Director, MICHauto; Vice President, Automotive and Mobility Initiatives, Detroit Regional Chamber
+-Glenn Stevens Jr., Executive Director, MichAuto; Vice President, Automotive and Mobility Initiatives, Detroit Regional Chamber

 An Essential Contribution